2biazdk/show-invisibles-github/README.md

 # Visualize whitespace characters on Github

-You can now download the [Chrome Extension](https://chrome.google.com/webstore/detail/show-invisibles-on-github/lhibcpaagnchghjnedmpacbkeombaiil).
+You can now install the [Chrome Extension](https://chrome.google.com/webstore/detail/show-invisibles-on-github/lhibcpaagnchghjnedmpacbkeombaiil).